 5. Achieve Work-Life Balance

 One of the markers of a successful life is balance.
-Attaining work-life balance in this ever busy world would definitely require some strategic planning which revolves around time management.
+Attaining work-life balance in this ever busy world definitely requires some strategic planning around time management.

-You have to allocate time and resources to every important aspect of your life: work, family, health, social life, spiritual life, etc and stick to your schedules as much as possible.
-This can be a long time strategic goal to work your way through such that in the next three to five years, you can confidently say that no aspect of your life is suffering a result of the other.
+You have to allocate time and resources to every important aspect of your life: work, family, health, social life, spiritual life, etc. and stick to your schedules as much as possible.
+This can be a long-time strategic goal for the next three to five years, so that you can confidently say that no aspect of your life is suffering as a result of the other.

 The Bottom Line

 Climbing the success ladder in life requires strategies.
-In order to make strategic moves, you might have to carry out an environmental scan and SWOT analysis to identify your potentials and limitations and also identify the opportunities around you.
+In order to make strategic moves, you might have to carry out an environmental scan and SWOT analysis to identify your potential and limitations, as well as identify the opportunities around you.

 This analysis will open you up to issues in your life that require attention in order to become more successful.
 You will then be able to set your strategic priorities based on the issues you think are most important to you.